 1. Explore Casco Viejo

-Visiting Casco Viejo (also called Casco Antiguo or San Felipe) is the absolute best of all the free things to do in Panama City.
+Visiting Casco Viejo (also called Casco Antiguo or San Felipe) is the absolute best of all the things to do for free in Panama City.
 This is the colonial part of the city and is an awesome place to just wander the streets.
 It is an interesting mix of beautifully restored colonial architecture, old ruins and buildings that should probably be condemned.
 There are plazas, churches and museums all over to check out.
 This is also the part of the Panama City where you will find trendy restaurants, bars and cafes where you could stop to enjoy a drink on a rooftop patio.

-2. Walk along the Cinta Costera
+2. Walk along la Cinta Costera, Panama

 3. Take a picture with the Panama Sign